We work with others and fund projects in deprived areas to help tackle major urban health issues

-We’re currently working on two issues: reducing childhood obesity and improving the lives of people with multiple long-term conditions.
+We’re currently working on two issues: reducing childhood obesity and slowing people's progression to multiple long-term conditions.
 We chose these because they are prevalent where we work, complex in nature, and of interest beyond our boroughs.
 We will begin our next programme in 2019.

 We create partnerships to address the many different causes of complex health challenges.
 Using our funding and expertise, we back evidenced approaches from around the world, home-grown initiatives and exciting, brand-new ideas.

 We draw on all our different resources in support of these goals – including financial support but also our relationships and networks, our ability to take risks and a long-term view, and our position as an owner of property and other assets.

 In practice, this means we can offer different types of funding, as well as non-financial support.
 We can give grants and many other types of investment, including debt and equity investments.
 We make introductions, build collaborations and bring in world-class specialists and local experts to support the organisations we fund.